TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 By evaluating these models on the same sets of time-series data, the aim is to test several key hypotheses about their performance and internal dynamics.

-Four main metrics to quantify time-series complexity:
+Four main metrics are used to quantify time-series complexity:
 - **Lempel‑Ziv Complexity (LZC):** Number of unique substrings needed to span a discrete sequence (Lempel, Ziv; 1976).
 - **Hurst Exponent (HE):** Measures long-range dependence (H=0.5 for random walk; H > 0.5 indicates persistence) (Hurst; 1951).
-- **Higuchi Fractal Dimension (HFD):** Captures fractal scaling behavior of continuous signals (Higuchi, 1988).
+- **Multiscale Permutation Entropy (MPE):** Captures fractal scaling behavior of continuous signals (Higuchi, 1988).
 - **Differential Entropy (DE):** Extension of Shannon entropy to continuous-valued data.

 In summary, this paper drafts a systematic study of how learning objective (reconstruction vs. prediction), sequence modeling capability (recurrent vs. not), and computational paradigm (quantum vs. classical) affect performance when trained on complex, highly nonstationary time-series data.